 *Alice at “Giro Moda” Rio de Janeiro, Brazil.
 Pics ©Vinícius Magalhães

-I thank the opportunity, in the name of ES-fashion, of bringing a bit more to my home country, showing a new view over #Fashion through the #CircularEconomy bias!
+I thank the opportunity, in behalf of Cirkla Modo, of bringing a bit more to my home country, showing a new view over #Fashion through the #CircularEconomy bias!
 I would like to congratulate all those who are dedicated to put the topic onto light!

 These collaborative actions are the ones that drive and foster further discussions on circular economy, showing the relevance and dynamics of this subject.
 I hope to continue being part of this necessary movement !